Board Certified Vascular Surgeons located in Watkinsville, GA

 More than 8 million adults aged 40 and over have peripheral artery disease (PAD).
 This condition develops from a buildup of plaque along the blood vessel walls and reduces the flow of blood through your peripheral arteries.
-PAD is a serious condition, but the board-certified vascular surgeons at University Vascular in Watkinsville and Gainesville, Georgia, can provide the care you need.
+PAD is a serious condition, but the board-certified vascular surgeons at University Vascular in Watkinsville, Georgia, can provide the care you need.
 Call the office or schedule an appointment online today.

 Peripheral artery disease (PAD) is a circulatory condition characterized by a narrowing or blockage in your peripheral arteries.
 Your peripheral arteries supply oxygen-rich blood to your extremities.

 The narrowing or blockage occurs from a buildup of plaque along the walls of the blood vessels.
 This condition is called atherosclerosis.